SimplyCodeUK/packer-strategy/docs/SERVICE-VERSIONING.md

 ## API deprecation

-API deprecation should go through two stages

-1. The API will still be available and working, but unsupported, with a documented migration path.
-This should produce a **MINOR** change
+On deprecation an API will still be available and working, but unsupported, with a documented migration path.
+This should produce a **MINOR** change.

+<a name="api-deletion"></a>

+## API deletion

-1. The API will be removed.
-This will produce a **MAJOR** change
+Deletion of an an API follows a deprecation, users are expected to follow the migration path documented in the deprecation migration path.
+This will produce a **MAJOR** change.